Hugs for Brady Foundation–

 Helping Kids with Cancer, One Hug at a Time.

 Thank you for visiting the Hugs for Brady Foundation.
 The Hugs for Brady Foundation was established to help children battling cancer and assist in research to ultimately find a cure for pediatric cancer.
 We are a 501 (c) (3) non-profit corporation.
 All donations are 100% tax deductible (Tax ID# 27-3921673).
-Almost 100% of every dollar donated goes directly into the fund, with virtually no administrative fees!
-The Hugs for Brady Foundation has over 500 volunteers and the only paid position is the recent addition of a part-time administrative assistant.
+Thank you for supporting our cause, for volunteering, and for donating to help pediatric cancer.

 Please take a moment to read more about our organization, get in touch, volunteer, view upcoming events or make a donation.
 Help spread the word, and together, we will find a cure for pediatric cancer.